NKP #765 Stack Talk Is Impressive

-Turn up the speakers and immerse yourself in this stereo experience of steam compression moving tons of steal!
+Turn up the speakers and immerse yourself in this stereo experience of steam compression moving tons of steel!

 You don’t even have to watch the video, just listen!